Irvine Welsh doesn't miss a grim, hilarious beat in his long-awaited Trainspotting prequel

 But it never comes at the cost of characterisation.
 Welsh loves these misery-magnets and he soundtracks their fall, flatline and quasi-resurrection with savage wit and the bravery of someone tying their 20-year-old self to the tracks one last (?) time for art.

-Skagboys by Irvine Welsh is available May 12 from Random House, RRP$32.95
+Skagboys by Irvine Welsh is available through Random House, RRP$32.95